-Creative expression drives our mission to offer literary and academic resources to all, but equity, inclusion, and integrity holds it all together.
-We believe that the landscape of the publishing is at a critical point.
+Creative expression drives our mission to offer literary and academic resources to all, but equity, inclusion, and integrity holds it together.
+We believe that the landscape of publishing is at a critical point.
 Many spaces are still dominated by singular narratives that do not reflect the tapestry of voices that exist in our society.

-As a result the work of women, LGBT+, people of color, nonbinary folks, neurodiverse individuals, and those with disabilities, continue to be overlooked.
+As a result the work of women, LGBT+, people of color, nonbinary folks, neurodiverse individuals, and those with disabilities, continue to be undervalued.
 The Hellebore Press aims to bring these perspectives and narratives to the forefront by showcasing an eclectic range of work that is reflective of the global human experience.

 Meet the Staff

-Denise Nichole, Editor in Chief
+Denise Nichole, Editor in Chief & Publisher

-Rachel Andrews, Assistant Editor & Reader
+Rachel Andrews, Reader